-The average time it takes to run a mile changes based on sex, age, fitness level, and nutrition.
-Many other factors also affect mile running times, including footwear and elevation.
+The average time running a mile changes based on sex, age, fitness level, and nutrition.
+Many other factors, including footwear and elevation, also affect mile-running times.

-Given the range of factors affecting mile times, it is difficult to cite a single time that represents the average of all groups.
-However, there are certain time standards that people can use as a baseline for comparison.
+Given the range of factors affecting mile times, it is difficult to cite a single time representing the average of all groups.
+However, people can use certain time standards as a baseline for comparison.

-In this article, we explore the factors that influence average mile times and investigate how to run a faster mile.
+This article explores the factors influencing average mile times and investigates how to run a faster mile.

 A note about sex and gender